Hyperbolic Spin Liquids

+\labeledsection{Gapped $\mathbb{Z}_2$ spin liquid in the anisotropic coupling limit}{ Mapping of the Kitaev model to a spin-boson model on the $(8,4,8,4)$ lattice (\cref{sec:spinboson}); derivation of \cref{main:eq:main-Heff}, the effective Hamiltonian in the anisotropic coupling limit, using perturbative methods (\cref{sec:PCUT}) and its mapping to a hyperbolic surface code on the $\{8,4\}$ lattice (\cref{sec:48code}). }

-In this section, we study the hyperbolic Kitaev model [\cref{main:eq:Hamiltonian} in the main text] in the anisotropic coupling limit $J_x,J_y\ll J_z$ with $K=0$.
-From the phase diagram obtained via the free-fermion solution of the model [\cref{main:fig:phase-diagram_K=0:triangle} in the main text], we know that in this limit, the fermion sector is gapped.
+In this section, we provide derivations of the statements made in the section \emph{$\mathbb{Z}_2$ spin liquid} of the Letter, in particular of the hyperbolic Kitaev model [\cref{main:eq:Hamiltonian} in the Letter] in the anisotropic coupling limit $J_x,J_y\ll J_z$ with $K=0$.
+From the phase diagram obtained via the free-fermion solution of the model [\cref{main:fig:phase-diagram_K=0:triangle} in the Letter], we know that in this limit, the fermion sector is gapped.
 By studying the model directly in the spin-1/2 representation but treating $J_x/J_z$, $J_y/J_z$ as small parameters, we show here that the model maps in that limit onto an analog of the toric code~\cite{Kitaev:2003} but on the hyperbolic $\{8,4\}$ lattice.
 We find that the latter model is again exactly solvable, and use it to show that the low-energy spectrum contains two types of gapped anyons ($e$ and $m$ particles) with mutual semionic statistics.
-By adiabatic continuity, this establishes that the entire phase denoted $\mathsf{G}$ in \cref{main:fig:phase-diagram_K=0:triangle} of the main text is a gapped spin liquid with $\mathbb{Z}_2$ topological order.
+By adiabatic continuity, this establishes that the entire phase denoted $\mathsf{G}$ in \cref{main:fig:phase-diagram_K=0:triangle} in the Letter is a gapped spin liquid with $\mathbb{Z}_2$ topological order.

 In \cref{sec:spinboson}, we rewrite the $\{8,3\}$ Kitaev model as a model of effective $s=1/2$ spins and hard-core bosons on the Archimedean $(8,4,8,4)$ lattice.
-In \cref{sec:PCUT}, we formulate a perturbative approach to systematically compute an effective Hamiltonian as a power series in the small parameters $J_x/J_z$, $J_y/J_z$.
+In \cref{sec:PCUT}, we formulate a perturbative approach to systematically compute an effective Hamiltonian as a power series in the small parameters $J_x/J_z$, $J_y/J_z$ and derive \cref{main:eq:Hamiltonian} in the Letter.
 In \cref{sec:48code}, we focus on the limit of low energies $\omega\ll J_z$ (i.e., energies much less than the Majorana fermion gap $E_g=\Delta E/2\approx 2J_z$) and show that the effective Hamiltonian reduces to a hyperbolic surface code on the $\{8,4\}$ lattice with (static) anyonic excitations.
 Throughout this section, we rely heavily on the perturbative methods developed in Ref.~\onlinecite{Knetter:2000} and applied in Refs.~\onlinecite{Vidal:2008,Schmidt:2008} to the original Kitaev model on the honeycomb lattice.